Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Introduction

 \section{Introduction}

-In recent work \citet{casini/perron_CR_Single_Break}, henceforth CP, developed a continuous record asymptotic framework for statistical inference about the break date in a linear time series regression model with a single shift in some regression parameters.
-To illustrate the issues involved, consider the simple model $Y_{kh}=(\delta_{1}^{0}+\delta_{2}^{0}\mathbf{1}_{\left\{ k>T_{b}^{0}\right\} })Z_{kh}+e_{kh}.$ We have access to $T+1$ observations $\left(k=0,\ldots,\,T\right)$ at equidistant time intervals $h$ over a fixed time span $N=Th.$ The parameter $\delta^{0}=\left|\delta_{2}^{0}-\delta_{1}^{0}\right|$ is referred to as the magnitude of the break.
+In recent work \citet{casini/perron_CR_Single_Break}, henceforth CP, developed a continuous record asymptotic framework for inference about the break date in a linear time series regression model with a single shift in some regression parameters while \citet{casini/perron_SC_BP_Lap} introduced the Generalized Laplace (GL) estimation and inference as an alternative to least-squares in structural change models.
+In this paper we use the GL method under the continuous record asymptotic framework of CP to tackle some of the problems in this literature.
+To illustrate the issues involved, consider the simple model $Y_{kh}=(\delta_{1}^{0}+\delta^{0}\mathbf{1}_{\left\{ k>T_{b}^{0}\right\} })Z_{kh}+e_{kh}.$ We have access to $T+1$ observations $\left(k=0,\ldots,\,T\right)$ at equidistant time intervals $h$ over a fixed time span $N=Th.$ The parameter $\delta^{0}$ is referred to as the magnitude of the break.
 The statistical problem is to 1) estimate the break date $T_{b}^{0}$ with highest precision possible and, 2) construct confidence sets for this quantity that possess correct empirical coverage rates and short average lengths in finite samples.
-So far with respect to 1) little work has been done to consider alternatives to the MLE, equivalent to OLS in the context of the linear model considered in this paper.
+So far with respect to 1) little work has been done to consider alternatives to OLS in the context of the linear model.
 With respect to 2) several methods have been investigated, some of which work well with small breaks, while others work well with large ones, none of which deliver adequate coverage rates and ``decent'' lengths of the confidence sets over all break sizes.
-We refer to \citet{chang/perron:16} and the discussion later for an investigation on the drawbacks of popular existing methods, such as those proposed in \citet{bai:97RES} and \citet{elliott/mueller:07}.
+We refer to \citet{casini/perron:OUP-Breaks}, \citet{chang/perron:18} and the discussion later for an investigation on the drawbacks of popular existing methods, such as those proposed in \citet{bai:97RES} and \citet{elliott/mueller:07}.
 In contrast, CP developed an alternative asymptotic framework based on a continuous record of observations over a fixed time horizon $\left[0,\,N\right]$.
 This involves letting the sample size $T$ grow to infinity by requiring the sampling $h\downarrow0$ at the same rate so that $N=Th$ remains fixed.
-The asymptotic distribution of the least-squares break point estimator is shown to be related to the location of the maximum of a function of the (quadratic) variation of the regressors and of a Gaussian centered martingale process over a fixed time interval.
-This limiting distribution depends on structural parameters but a feasible method of inference can be developed.
+The limiting distribution depends on structural parameters but feasible inference can be developed.